How to grow your Instagram account in 2026

 To get featured by a feature hub, you have to either use their provided hashtag or tag them in your photos (every hub has its own rules).
 Take note that some hubs require you to follow them to be featured.

-Feature hubs usually write all the important information and requirements for featuring either in their bio or in each photo description.
+Feature hubs usually write all the important information and requirements for featuring in their bio or in each photo description.

 Shoutouts